 Premise: Follows the story of Claire Randall, a married combat nurse from 1945 who is mysteriously swept back in time to 1743, where she is immediately thrown into an unknown world where her life is threatened.
 When she is forced to marry Jamie Fraser, a chivalrous and romantic young Scottish warrior, a passionate relationship is ignited that tears Claire’s heart between two vastly different men in two irreconcilable lives.
 (Source: Starz)

 Review: I am impressed with this show.
-The premise desn’t sound like much but it’s a good show.
+The premise doesn’t sound like much but it’s a good show.
 Thank goodness I was bored enough one day to check it out.
 The theme song is just wonderful and intoxicating, a great choice for the show that it is.
-The pilot set everything up nicely, at least the first part of things, we got to know Claire’s life in 1945 before diving deep in 1743’s Scotland.
+The pilot set everything up nicely, at least the first part of things, we got to know Claire’s life in 1945 before diving deep into 1743’s Scotland.

-The show is full of little references, I did not expect to find e.g. “When you eliminate the impossible whatever remain, however improbable, must be the truth.” a quote that many of you have heard in Sherlock.
+The show is full of little references, I did not expect to find e.g. “When you eliminate the impossible whatever remains, however improbable, must be the truth.” a quote that many of you have heard in Sherlock.

 Outlander is an emotionally charged and riveting new show, arguably one of the best that came out this year.
 What about you, have you seen the show?
 Any thoughts?